Sabyyy/website/README.md

 [plop](https://github.com/fguillot/plop) is the tool used to generate the HTML files.

 Note: **Do not edit generated HTML files directly**, edit the Markdown version in `src` folder.
+It is a great website please check out everyone.